CodeLifeOrg/codelife/README.md

 See also the list of [contributors](https://github.com/datawheel/codelife/graphs/contributors) who participated in this project.

+## Contributing

+Thanks for being interested on making this package better.
+We encourage everyone to help improving this project with some new features, bug fixes and performance issues.
+Please take a little bit of your time to read our guides, so this process can be faster and easier.

+### Contribution Guidelines

+Take a moment to read about our [Contribution Guidelines](https://github.com/CodeLifeOrg/codelife/edit/master/CONTRIBUTING.md) so you can understand how to submit an issue, commit and create pull requests.

+### Code of Conduct

+We expect you to follow our [Code of Conduct](https://github.com/CodeLifeOrg/codelife/edit/master/CODE_OF_CONDUCT.md).
+You can read it to understand what kind of behaviour will and will not be tolerated.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details